akash9863/myPythonBasic/README.md

 # myPythonBasic
-I am a Noob
+I am a Noob\n
-I learned python by practicing
+I learned python by practicing\n
 Here is some of my practice code